 As a DIYer, I’m constantly seeing projects or ideas and adding them to the “try this one day” list.
 I know some of you can relate!
 I spent a crazy amount of time on Pinterest so you can imagine my list is endless.
-“Learn how to make your own stamps” has been waiting on that list for quite a while now, and this new project with the TrueControl knife was the perfect excuse to make it happen!
+“Learn how to make your own stamps” has been waiting on that list for quite a while now, and this new project with the Cricut knife blade was the perfect excuse to make it happen!

 *This post was sponsored by Cricut and may contain affiliate links.
 When you buy a product through one of my links, I get a commission at no cost to you!
 As always, opinions are 100% my own.
 For more information, please see my disclosure page.*

-So you all know how much I love my Cricut right??
+So you all know how much I love my Cricut machine right??
 And everything that Cricut comes out with is gold.
 Gold.
-So when they announced that they were coming out with a new crafting knife – I knew it had to be better than the average knife!
+So when they announced that they were coming out with a new knife blade– I knew it had to be better than the average knife!
 I mean, it has a lock system so that the blades can’t shift, it has a way for you to change the blades without having to touch them (yay!), and it’s cushioned and comfy to hold!
 So I’m taking it for a test spin and showing you how to make your own stamps!

 Here’s everything you need:

 - Cricut machine